SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/ediscovery/copy-results-to-discovery-mailboxes.md

 - In addition to copying the search results to a discovery mailbox, you can also estimate or preview the search results for a selected search.

-  - **Estimate search results** This option returns an estimate of the total size and number of items that will be returned by the search based on the criteria you specified.
+  - **Estimate search results**: This option returns an estimate of the total size and number of items that will be returned by the search based on the criteria you specified.
 Estimates are displayed in the details pane in the EAC.

-  - **Preview search results** This option lets you preview the search results returned by the search instead of having to copy them to a discovery mailbox to view.
+  - **Preview search results**: This option lets you preview the search results returned by the search instead of having to copy them to a discovery mailbox to view.
 This lets you quickly determine whether the search results are relevant.
 After you preview the results, you can revise your search query to narrow the search results and rerun the search.
 Items in the preview page are read-only versions of the actual search results, so you can't move, edit, delete or forward on the preview page.

     For more information, see [Use the EAC to estimate or preview search results](create-searches.md#estimate).